-Visiting Luxor by means of an organised excursion will involve an extremely tight itinerary, visiting the Valley of the Kings, the Temples of Hatshepsut and Karnak, some factory visits, quickly grabbing lunch before finishing at the Temple of Luxor.
-The services of a guide are very welcome, they provide a constant stream of interesting facts, time however is certainly of the essence.
+Visiting Luxor 0n an organised excursion involves an extremely tight itinerary, visiting the Valley of the Kings, the Temples of Hatshepsut and Karnak, some factory visits, quickly grabbing lunch before finishing at the Temple of Luxor.
+The services of a guide are welcome, they offer a constant stream of interesting facts, time however is certainly of the essence.

 The history of Luxor and its surrounding temples is far beyond the scope of this relatively short article.
 Whilst the ancient Egyptians called it “Nuit” simply meaning “the City,” Napoleonic troops applauded at the mere sight of it and in his “Iliad” Homer hailed it the “City of a Hundred Gates”.
 It was known as Thebes by the ancient Greeks, on which modern Luxor is now built, it has also been the capital of Egypt.
 The region is now considered the world’s largest outdoor museum, initially however the city is often bypassed travelling directly to the Valley of the Kings.

 Valley of the ‘sting’

 Visitors are prohibited from entering the famous valley with a camera, my cynical side says it is so that they can sell you the souvenir packs, but hopefully it’s to make sure they cannot be sneaked into the tombs where flash may cause damage.
 There are always a few mobile phones in evidence however and not for making calls or texting!

 The Valley of the Kings is just opposite Luxor on west bank of the Nile.
 Most of the royal tombs are in the East side of the wadi, which is split in two.
 Apart from the almost constant attention of the ‘hawkers’ which are ready to ‘ambush’ unsuspecting tourists as soon as they step off their respective coaches, and the drone of tour guides providing commentary to their charges there does not seem any natural sound.